 All you need to know about this popcorn is that it’s add-ict-ing.
 You WILL eat it all if you allow yourself to, and that’s just that.

-Gingerbread White Chocolate Caramel Popcorn
+White Chocolate Gingerbread Caramel Popcorn

-- 1/2 cup unpopped popcorn kernels
+- 1/2 cup popcorn kernels

-- 1 cup coconut sugar or brown sugar
+- 1 cup granulated sugar

-- 1 teaspoon ground ginger
+- 1 teaspoon ground cinnamon

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

 - 1 teaspoon vanilla extract

-- 1/2 cup white chocolate chips melted
+- 1/2 cup white chocolate chips, melted